Who is backing who? Tories nail colours to the mast in leadership contest

 Another MP since 1997, Sir Robert Syms, said: “I’m backing Tom as he’s the best person for the party and the country.
 As someone who voted Leave, I have no doubt he will deliver the Brexit dividend this country deserves.”

-Full list of supporters: Damian Green, Aaron Bell, John Stevenson, Stephen Hammond, Sir Robert Syms, Mark Logan, Anne-Marie Trevelyan, Chris Green, Nickie Aiken, Damien Moore, Karen Bradley, Anne Marie Morris, Jake Berry, Mark Pawsey, James Daly, Neil Hudson.
+Full list of supporters: Damian Green, Aaron Bell, John Stevenson, Stephen Hammond, Sir Robert Syms, Mark Logan, Anne-Marie Trevelyan, Chris Green, Nickie Aiken, Damien Moore, Karen Bradley, Anne Marie Morris, Jake Berry, Mark Pawsey, James Daly, Neil Hudson, Jo Gideon, Robert Largan, Ben Spencer

 Liz Truss – supporters: 15